Introduction

 - Wax paper

-- Old paintbrush (do not use a good artist’s brush)
+- Old paintbrush (avoid using a quality artist’s brush)

 - Miniature silk rose bundles